Pranav7021/Forecasting-Project-v2/README.md

 2. Run python train_lstm_cf.py in current directory.
 The parameters for the trained LSTM and CF models will be saved in lstm.param and cf.param files respectively.

+3. Run python test_lstm_cf.py in current directory.
+Note: currently, the test is only on the data the models were trained on.
+I will add testing data shortly.

 ### Motivation for the Convolutional Forecasting (CF) model:

 Why normalize the data?
 To eliminate dependence on the units of the data the model is trained on to generalize its predictive ability.